csdorman/My-Code-Learning/README.md

 ## Review: `<form>`, `<div>`, CSS flexbox, CSS grid `auto-fit` vs `auto-fill`

+## Nov 29
+More watching of the entry Udemy videos.
+Don't have a lot of time today, since I'm teaching mostly straight through from 9am to 7pm today.
+Glad that I got a litle bit in!

 ## Nov 28
 Going on a bit more with Udemy.
 Since this is a 0-to-expert course, these first few lessons/videos are pretty basic and a little bit boring.
 Don't want to skip them and then need to backtrack, though, so doing them anyway!